La Crosse, Wisconsin · The Midwest's Premier MLK Community Celebration · Since 2009

 Honoring the legacy.
 Uplifting local leaders.
-Continuing the work.

 The celebration is free and open to the public thanks to the generosity of donors, sponsors, and community partners.